 The Baltic Sea Festival operates throughout the Baltic Sea region, physically as well as digitally.
 The Baltic Sea Festival concerts are streamed on balticseafestival.com and broadcast live on P2 on Swedish Radio, on all public service companies around the Baltic Sea and via the European Broadcasting Union, EBU.

 The Baltic Sea Festival - the story

-The idea for the Baltic Sea Festival was born in the early 2000s when the conductor and composer Esa-Pekka Salonen had to stop his children to swim in the Baltic Sea because of the algal bloom.
-As a musician, what could he do for the Baltic Sea region?
-He pondered this question and in a meeting with the conductor Valery Gergiev, Artistic and General Director of the Mariinsky Theatre in Saint Petersburg, as well as the then General Manager of Berwaldhallen, Michael Tydén, the Baltic Sea Festival with its unique set up was born.
+The idea for the Baltic Sea Festival was born in the early 2000s when the conductor and composer Esa-Pekka Salonen had to stop his children from swimming in the Baltic Sea because of algal bloom.
+He pondered what he could do for the Baltic Sea region- as musician- and soon the Baltic Sea Festival with its unique set up was born.

 The first Baltic Sea Festival took place in 2003 with the mission of uniting the audience around world-class classical music and at the same time – together with partner organizations – focusing on the Baltic Sea environment and the leadership required to create a sustainable future.
 Over the years, the Baltic Sea Festival has delivered unforgettable musical highlights and developed into a forum where musical and human interaction strengthen our shared interest in the Baltic Sea.